rajkumar-delhivery/Spring-Example/README.md

 # Spring-Example
-This Repository contains the besic Spring example.
+This Repository contains the basic Spring example.
 (Spring.io)